dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 This is yet another completely diﬀerent { x function. : a ≤ x The < b } moral of the story is that products and compositions are not the same { x : thing, ≥ } and furthermore, the x a order of the functions matters when you compose them, but not when you { x : x > a } multiply them together.

 One simple but important example of { composition } of functions occurs x:x<b when you compose some function f with g(x) = x − a, where a is some R constant number.
-You end up with a new function h given by h(x) = f(x−a). a A useful point to note is that the graph of y = h(x) is the same as the graph b of y = f(x), except that it’s shifted over a units to the right.
+You end up with a new function h given by h(x) = f(x−a). a A useful point to note is that the graph of y = h(x) is the same as the graph b of y = f(x), except that it's shifted over a units to the right.
 If a is negative, shadow then the shift is to the left.
 (The way to think of this, for example, is that a 0 shift of −3 units to the right is the same as a shift of 3 units to the left.)
 So, how would you sketch the graph of y = (x − 1) 2 ?
 This is the same as y = x 2, 4 but with x replaced by x − 1.
 So the gra

 Similarly, the graph of y = (x + 2) 2 is the graph of y = x 2 shifted to the left by 2 units, since you can interpret (x + 2) as (x − (−2)).